The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 In C++, inheritance is defined differently than in most other languages that support inheritance, e.g.: - There is no implicit common base class. - Defining a member with a name that is defined in a base class causes hiding the base class member in the derived class including all overloads with that name.
 (Full qualification via the base class name is required to access these hidden members.) - Dynamic polymorphism requires the use of references or pointers. - Private virtual member functions can be overridden in derived classes.

-A vulnerability similar to namespace issues (see [BJL]) can arise if a new final overrider is defined, which can result in a silent change to the semantics of an existing program.
+A vulnerability similar to namespace issues (see [BJL]) can arise if a new final overrider is defined in one of multiple parents, which can result in a silent change to the semantics of an existing program, as shown in the following example.

 The implementation of virtual member functions does not take access into account.
 This can lead to a potentially surprising situation where a virtual function overrides an otherwise inaccessible base class function.
 This is quite different than the situation for non-virtual private member functions, which cannot be accessed from outside the declaring class or any friend